Causes of Hormonal Imbalance

 - Development of a customized hormone replacement treatment plan.

-- Ongoing testing of your hormone levels to assess how your body is responding to treatment at one month, three months and six months or as needed based on the assessment.
+- Ongoing testing of your hormone levels to assess how your body is responding to treatment.

 - Ongoing management including hormone wellness and prevention planning (diet, exercise and micronutrient supplementation can be added).